tolribeiro/FreeRTOServo/README.md

 # FreeRTOServo
 This application demonstrates the use of FreeRTOS tasks to control a servo using a Tiva C board from TI.
+Once FreeRTOS is uploaded to the board, you can start playing with the OS features.

 ## Moving the servo
 To select the direction, the user presses one of the buttons on the board: `SW1` to move the pointer to the left and `SW2` to move the pointer to the right.